picocss/pico/README.md

 No dependencies, package manager, external files, or JavaScript.

 **Responsive everything**
-Elegant and consistent adaptative spacings and typography on all devices.
+Elegant and consistent adaptive spacings and typography on all devices.

 **Light or Dark mode**
 Shipped with two beautiful color themes, automatically enabled according to the user preference.